mikechu8/test-heardle-alundis/README.md

 - open the assets tab and upload your own image
 - copy the image URL and add that to the page metadata

+## How to contact you

+- replace my contact details with yours so that people can let you know if there is a bug, or if they love it!
+- edit "public/main.js" at line #1240, #1643, #3859 or search for "derekahmedzai"

 ## Analytics

 - go to google.com/analytics and sign up for your own Google Analytics account